knative/eventing/docs/spec/channel.md

 #### Channelable and Subscription Delivery Spec

-Both Channelable and Subscription has a `Delivery` field of type `duck.DeliverySpec` (per `v1`).
+Both Channelable and Subscription have a `Delivery` field of type `duck.DeliverySpec` (per `v1`).
 This field allows the user to define the dead letter sink and retries.
-The `ChannelableSpec.Delivery` field is global across all the Subscriptions registered to that particular Channelable, while the `SubscriptionSpec.Delivery`, if configured, fully overrides `ChannelableSpec.Delivery` for that particular Subscription.
+The `ChannelableSpec.Delivery` field is global across all the Subscriptions registered with that particular Channelable, while the `SubscriptionSpec.Delivery`, if configured, fully overrides `ChannelableSpec.Delivery` for that particular Subscription.